codificat/kubevirt-tutorial/labs/lab3/lab3.md

 * We've installed both KubeVirt and CDI operators:
   * Which enabled us to deploy instances of both products.
   * Created the necessary CRDs to manage VMs and storage.
-* The KubeVirt Web UI is also running and exposed using a *NodePort* type service, on port *30000/TCP*.
 * We tested the KubeVirt API is available using *virtctl*, the CLI tool for interacting with KubeVirt VMs.
 * Finally, we've deployed a *ServiceMonitor* object to tell Prometheus to scrap the KubeVirt components, including the VMs we'll be running in the subsequent labs.